 |---|---|---|---|

-The CGT position on a property gift is counterintuitive.
-You receive nothing.
-Yet you are treated as having sold the property at its current market value on the date of the gift.
-This is the connected-person market-value rule under TCGA 1992 s.17.
-Children, siblings and parents are all connected persons under TCGA 1992 s.286.
-So a gift to any of them triggers the s.17 deemed disposal at market value, regardless of the actual consideration.
+Yes.
+Capital gains tax on gifting property falls on you, the person giving it away, and not on the person receiving it.
+This is the charge that catches people out, because it is counterintuitive: you receive nothing, yet you are treated as having sold the property at its full market value on the day of the gift.
+That is the connected-person market-value rule at TCGA 1992 s.17.
+Your children, your siblings and your parents are all connected persons, so a gift to any of them is treated as a sale at market value whatever you actually received.

-Worked example 1: CGT on a BTL flat gifted to an adult child
+Worked example: CGT on a buy-to-let flat gifted to an adult child

 | Item | Amount |